sensu/sensu-docs/content/sensu-go/5.18/guides/generate-certificates.md

 backend-2        | 10.0.0.2   | backend-2.example.com              | localhost, 127.0.0.1 |
 backend-3        | 10.0.0.3   | backend-3.example.com              | localhost, 127.0.0.1 |

-Using these name and address details, you will create two `*.pem` files and one `*.csr` file for each backend:
+Use these name and address details to create two `*.pem` files and one `*.csr` file for each backend:

 {{< highlight shell >}}